Twitter co-founder selling shares, like everybody else

 Obvious Ventures is a venture capital firm Williams co-founded.

 The selling of Twitter shares comes amid broad skepticism over the company's future.
-Twitter reportedly tried and failed to sell itself last October, while some prominent investors have sold shares.
+Twitter reportedly tried and failed to sell itself last October, and some prominent investors have sold shares.

 Twitter didn't respond to a request for comment.